 At a doctor’s appointment during an in-office assessment, the doctor will review any medications the person with dementia is taking, evaluate cognitive functions like memory and thinking processes, and may do a physical exam.
 Then the doctor will discuss the results of the assessment and recommendations with the person with dementia.

-See how there are a number ways you can identify warning signs to unsafe driving in the first three videos.
+See how there are a number ways you can identify the warning signs of unsafe driving in the first three videos.
 In addition, the third video discusses what to do when the person with dementia is reluctant to see a doctor regarding driving.

 See how various family/friend carers notice changes in the person with dementia's driving.
 Although some of the content is specific to Australia, most of the ideas are helpful no matter where you live.